Momentum: SSHRC’s Strategic Plan 2020 to 2025

 - Building on our achievements

-As a new decade begins, the pace of global change continues to accelerate.
+As the decade unfolds, the pace of global change continues to accelerate.
 Thriving in this changing world requires innovative thinking, and new ways to use knowledge and ideas.
 In this regard, the social sciences and humanities have never been more important, responding to emerging challenges and taking full advantage of new opportunities.
-In the end, our disciplines will provide the tools and the knowledge required to ensure the well-being of Canadians and of societies around the world.
+In the end, our disciplines will provide the tools, knowledge, and insights into the human condition required to ensure the well-being of Canadians and of societies around the world.

-The social sciences and humanities have an even larger contribution to make as we confront the realities of racism and discrimination and deal with major social upheavals such as those caused by the COVID-19 pandemic.
-Events such as these create widespread impact on the economy, global and domestic politics, international collaborations, social interactions, use of technologies, and the daily lives of individuals.
+The social sciences and humanities have an even larger contribution to make as we confront the realities of racism and discrimination and deal with major social upheavals caused by the COVID-19 pandemic.
 Social sciences and humanities research is at the core of studying and documenting new phenomena, bringing forward historical and ethical perspectives, and contributing to finding new, innovative solutions—not only during the crisis itself, but also as Canada strives to find its place in the emerging postpandemic world order.

-Our plan for the next two years is firmly grounded in harnessing our strengths for the benefit of all Canadians: world-class research, a talented and diverse research community, strong partnerships across a range of sectors, and a never-wavering commitment to innovation.
-At the heart of our ability to achieve the objectives set out in this plan rests one critical resource: our dedicated staff.
+Our plan for the next four years is to harness our strengths for the benefit of all Canadians: world-class research, a talented and diverse research community, effective collaboration with Canada’s other research funders, strong partnerships across a range of sectors, and a never-wavering commitment to innovation.
+At the heart of our ability to achieve these objectives rests one critical resource: our dedicated staff.
 I am so very proud of their ingenuity, grit and flexibility in these challenging and complex times.
 On behalf of the senior leadership at SSHRC, I look forward to working with all of our colleagues to continue realizing our ambitions as agents of knowledge creation, knowledge sharing, and talent development in the public interest.

-Over the past five years, the Social Sciences and Humanities Research Council (SSHRC) has advanced the contributions of world-class research in the social sciences and humanities to meet Canada’s long-term challenges and promote new opportunities for Canadians.
-A strong research ecosystem is vital to improving our communities, our economy, our cultural fabric, and the overall quality of life in this country.
+The Social Sciences and Humanities Research Council (SSHRC) supports world-class research in the social sciences and humanities to advance knowledge and understanding in order to meet Canada’s current and future challenges and promote new opportunities for Canadians.
+A strong research ecosystem is vital to improving our communities, our economy, our cultural fabric, our understanding of ourselves, and the overall quality of life in this country.

 SSHRC supports research excellence and innovative ideas emanating from a research community of 25,000 full-time university professors, over 65,000 graduate students and postdoctoral researchers, and thousands of college faculty—representing roughly 54% of Canada’s postsecondary researchers.
 Through grants, fellowships and scholarships, SSHRC helps Canada’s researchers do what they do best: train the next generation of talented, creative thinkers and doers; build knowledge and understanding about people, cultures and societies; and work with partners across all sectors to drive innovations that address the challenges of today and tomorrow.

 We are currently navigating uncertain times due to the COVID-19 pandemic, and unprecedented mobilization around issues of racism and social justice.
-In the midst of these challenges, SSHRC will stay on course.
-Our plan for 2020 to 2022 enables us to move steadily forward with ongoing initiatives and priorities, as we build on the momentum generated over the past five years.
+In the midst of these challenges, SSHRC’s mandate and objectives are more vital than ever.
+This strategic plan enables us to move steadily forward with ongoing initiatives and priorities, as we build on the momentum gained in recent years.
 It also allows us to respond with agility and flexibility to help Canada flourish now and in the future.

 Building on our achievements

 Research in the social sciences and humanities contributes to the economic, cultural, social, technological, environmental and intellectual well-being of Canadians.
-In the past five years, SSHRC has increased support for social sciences and humanities research, while assuming a larger role in advancing excellence across Canada’s research community as a whole.
+In recent years SSHRC increased support for social sciences and humanities research, while assuming a larger role in advancing excellence across Canada’s research community as a whole.
 Throughout the period, we have remained steadfast in our commitment to foster, support and promote top-tier Canadian research and talent.

-Here are some of the highlights from our many achievements over the past five years:
+Here are some of the highlights of our achievements:

 Increased support for world-class research in the social sciences and humanities